Minimising Hum

 Special Note about Behringer Feedback Destroyer

 The BFD is popular amongst the subwoofer community because it offers a very affordable way to get 12 digital parametric equalisers, typically used to even out the response in a room plagued with resonances.
-I have added this note as a result of participating in a discussion forum where solving a BFD hum problem took several months.
+This note has been added as a result of participating in a discussion forum where solving a BFD hum problem took several months.

 The BFD is designed for the Pro Audio market and comes with balanced inputs and outputs.
 When combining this unit with the unbalanced equipment normally found in the home environment, it is important to follow the advice given in the manual regarding the correct cables to use.
 Failure to do so can lead to a mains hum that seems to come from an earth loop, but in fact comes from incorrect conversion between balanced and unbalanced operation.